Hutch–Kinahan feud: Murder of Trevor O'Neill - August

+Murder of Noel Kirwan - December

 Noel "Duck Egg" Kirwan, a close associate of Gerry Hutch, was shot dead in front of his partner outside his house in Ronanstown in west Dublin on 22 December 2016.
 It is believed he was killed simply because of his association with Hutch, as he was photographed talking to him at Eddie Hutch's funeral in February 2016.

-Of the ten people killed in 2016, murder convictions were only brought in four cases: Ryan's, Barr's, Gareth Hutch's, and Douglas'.